MichalMrena/DecisionDiagrams/README.md

 4. `ifmss_manager<M>` for non-homogenous Multi-State Systems (MSS).
 Domains of variables and sets of values of functions correspond to the number of component/system states.
 Uses ifMDDs.

-Note that each reliability manager is a child class of the corresponding diagram manager, hence, advantages and disadvantages of the base managers apply.
+Note that each reliability manager is a child class of the corresponding diagram manager, hence, the advantages and disadvantages of the base managers apply.
 All reliability managers have the same API. **Full documentation** is available [here](https://michalmrena.github.io/teddy.html).

-The usage of reliability managers analogous to diagram managers.
+The usage of reliability managers is analogous to diagram managers.
 Many of the reliability functions have a parameter that represents component state probabilities.
 The parameter does not have a specific type but instead uses a template.
 The reason is that probabilities can be stored in different combinations of containers such as `std::vector` or `std::array`.
 The type holding the probabilities must satisfy that if `ps` is the name of the parameter then the expression `ps[i][k]` returns the probability that the `i`-th component is in the state `k`.
 The following example shows the basic usage of the reliability manager:
 ```C++
 #include <libteddy/reliability.hpp>
 #include <array>